Architecture Overview

 Backend Abstraction

-RingKernel supports multiple GPU backends through the Backend enum:
+RingKernel supports two GPU backends through the Backend enum:

 | Backend | Platform | Status | Notes |